Sleep Safety for Infants

 If you use a bassinet for your baby's first weeks, remember that your baby will outgrow it quickly.
 A too-large baby will make the bassinet unstable.
 Start using a crib by the end of the first month or when your baby weighs about 10 pounds.
 All the safety guidelines for cribs also apply to bassinets.

 Having a baby sleep with his parents in their adult bed is practiced the world over, but it's not without its problems.
 Of greatest concern is the baby's safety: It is possible for the baby to roll out of the bed and fall on the floor or for a parent to roll over onto the baby.
 Other concerns are the parents' need for privacy and the baby's need to learn to fall asleep on his own.
-If you decide to have your baby sleep with you, discuss the safety and social issues with your pediatrician.
+The American Academy of Pediatrics recommends that parents don't share their bed with the baby, although it's okay to share the bedroom.
+Parents can discuss the safety and social issues with their pediatrician.